EmpyrNetwork/empyr_web/readme.md

    b.
 The form HTML id.

    c.
-The container identifier (which will hold the card iframe)
+The identifiers for the cardNumber and expirationDats (which will hold the iframes)

    d.
 A userToken (explained further below)

-5. The script will create an iframe within the specified container (this container should have a fixed height set).
+5. The script will create iframes within the specified container (this container should have a fixed height set).
 6. The script will also takeover the form that submits details.